Excellent golf courses for everyone to enjoy

 Here’s a rundown of the best greens along the Garden Route.
 Every one of them is a winner that will add an ace to your South Africa holiday.

 Follow in the footsteps of Gary Player and Ernie Els by hitting the green at the The Fancourt Estate.
-It’s the big daddy of Garden Route golf, with 3 Gary Player designed championship courses that are all ranked in the Top 20 in South Africa.
+The 3 Gary Player designed championship courses here are all ranked in the Top 20 golf courses in South Africa.
 It’s also home to the Western Cape’s premier 18 hole public course.
-Each course has been exquisitely devised to compliment the breathtaking landscape and work with the coastal winds, making for a round of golf that will give you goosebumps
+Each course has been exquisitely devised to compliment the breathtaking landscape and work with the coastal winds.

-The Links course (Par 72 - 6,154m), now ranked #34 in the world by the USA Golf Digest, is close to Gary Player’s heart.
+The Links course (Par 72 - 6,154m), now ranked as the number one golf course in SA by Golf Digest South Africa and #38 in the world by the USA Golf Digest, is close to Gary Player’s heart.
 He considers it to be his crowning achievement in golf design - and for good reason.
 Once an airfield, the course was inspired by the classic links courses of Scotland and Ireland and the result is simply stunning.
 It works in perfect harmony with the windswept terrain of the coastline and it’s possibly the most difficult course in the country - so if you’re up for a challenge during your South Africa trip, you’ve come to the right course.

 The Outeniqua Golf Course (Par 72 - 5,996m) is named after the ridge of mountains running along the Garden Route has a very different feel to Montague and Links.
 Set amidst colourful gardens with small rivulets and streams, it’s a water-heavy course, with water hazards popping up on 11 of the 18 holes.
 It’s considered to be the easiest of the Fancourt courses, so it’s a great option to ease yourself into some golf on your South Africa holiday.